codegrits/CodeGRITS/README.md

 ## Contact us

-Please feel free to contact Ningzhi Tang at ntang@nd.edu or Junwen An at jan2@nd.edu/feasiblechart@gmail.com if you have any questions or suggestions.
+Please feel free to contact Ningzhi Tang at ntang@nd.edu/ningzhitang2001@gmail.com or Junwen An at feasiblechart@gmail.com if you have any questions or suggestions.